AsterYujano/Access-Control-Lists/README.md

 RouterB(config)# line vty 0 4
 RouterB(config-if)# ip access-class 50 in
 ```
+> Access-class corresponds to the line command while access-group corresponds to an interface.

 > Pay attention to the two lasts lines, they correspond to the telnet protocol.